Scaling up Group Closeness Maximization: Introduction

-Closely related to finding the group with highest closeness is $p$-median, a fundamental facility location problem in operations research~\cite{DBLP:journals/ior/Hakimi65}.
-One can see Group Closeness Maximization (GCM) as a special case of $p$-median: the standard GCM formulation applies only to graphs without vertex weights, whereas $p$-median also applies to geometric inputs and weighted objects (to name only few of the possible generalizations~\cite{zvi}).
+Related to finding the group with highest closeness is $p$-median, a fundamental facility location problem in operations research~\cite{DBLP:journals/ior/Hakimi65}.
+While the standard GCM formulation applies only to graphs without vertex weights, $p$-median (also) applies to geometric inputs and weighted objects (to name only few of the possible generalizations~\cite{zvi}).
 For $p$-median, several (meta)heuristics and approximation algorithms have been proposed over the years (see~\cite{DBLP:journals/networks/Reese06} for an annotated bibliograohy).
 Yet, these methods are mostly applicable to relatively small networks only.
 In~\cite{DBLP:conf/evoW/RebreyendLE15}, the authors compare state-of-the-art methods on a street network of Sweden ($\approx 190$K nodes) and show that existing methods either fail due to their memory requirements (>32 GB) or take more than 14 hours to find an approximation.
 Other recent methods have been shown to scale to inputs with up to \numprint{90000} points/nodes~\cite{DBLP:journals/cor/AvellaBSV12, DBLP:journals/jgo/IrawanS15}.

-Specifically for GCM, an $(1-1/e)$-approximation algorithm has been proposed recently by Chen \etal~\cite{DBLP:conf/adc/ChenWW16}.
-Unfortunately, the algorithm does not scale easily to graphs with more than about $10^4$ vertices, since it requires to compute pairwise distances.
-Thus, Chen \etal proposed in the same paper also a more scalable heuristic without guarantees on the solution quality.
+Specifically for GCM, a greedy algorithm has been proposed recently by Chen \etal~\cite{DBLP:conf/adc/ChenWW16}.
+Its presumed approximation ratio of $(1-1/e)$ does not hold, though -- as we show in this version of the paper.
+(In previous versions of this paper, we based our approximation guarantee assumptions on their incorrect proof sketch -- an issue we have fixed now.)
+The greedy algorithm's implementation in Chen \etal does not scale easily to graphs with more than about $10^4$ vertices, since it requires to compute pairwise distances.
+Thus, its authors proposed in the same paper also a more scalable heuristic (without any guarantees on the solution quality).